 Anyone who has recently switched from a standard western diet to a ketogenic diet will soon notice how their energy levels are stable throughout the day.
 No mid-afternoon slumps, no cravings for instant sugar or caffeine hits.

 Fat (and the ketones produced from fat) are a readily available source of fuel.
 Once someone is fat adapted and in ketosis, they will find they can easily go hours (even days) without food and not have drastic energy level swings.
+And if someone is looking for a non caffeine, non-sugar 'pick me up' while in a ketogenic state, then supplemental ketone salts are the perfect answer.

 If you wish you had stable energy levels throughout the day, consider joining The Program here.